sneha-natekar/skillsettest/README.md

    ```

 5. The server will be running at `http://localhost:3000`.
 You can now access the endpoints using the URLs provided above.

+## How to Get Your Weather API Key

+1. Sign up for an account on a weather API provider's website (e.g., https://www.weatherapi.com/).
+2. Follow the instructions to create an API key.
+3. Copy the API key and add it to the `.env` file as shown in step 3 of "How to Run the Server".